 Our experience with hot air ballooning in Vang Vieng

-We booked the sunset tour and were picked up at our hotel about an hour before the take off.
+We booked the sunset tour and were picked up at our hotel about an hour before the takeoff.
 After picking up 4 other people, we started the drive towards the balloon.

-Upon arrival to the take-off place, the adrenaline started rushing over me.
+Upon arrival at the take-off place, the adrenaline started rushing over me.
 I was thinking I must be crazy for boarding a wooden basket with 5 other people and trusting everything will go fine.
 I was certain someone will think it’s funny to start jumping and rocking the basket when we fly.

 It took the staff about 20 minutes to get the balloon ready, so it took slightly longer than anticipated.
 We observed them filling it up with air and the moment it was ready, we had to quickly get in the basket.
 They closed the little door to the basket and off we went.